 Picazzo’s offers Daiya mozzarella cheese as well as vegan chicken and meatball toppings.
 The BBQ sauce, olive oil, and red sauce are also vegan.
-The chain’s online menu makes ordering animal-free food a cinch.

 The vegan options are practically endless at Pieology.
 To order your vegan pie, ask for vegan cheese (at no extra cost); select vegan meatballs, vegan spicy Italian sausage rounds, or Gardein vegan diced chicken; of course, go crazy with the veggie toppings; opt for the chain’s gluten-free crust; and choose red sauce, olive oil, or BBQ sauce.
 Voilà!